axelzucho/RegexToDFA/README.md

 ## Description

-This program converts a given NFA with epsilon movements to an equivalent DFA.
+A simple and efficient C++ program that converts a given NFA with epsilon movements to an equivalent DFA.

 ## Usage